nestoregon/alphabot2pi_simulation/README.md

 Create a ball object inside Gazebo with a Hue value of 220 (dark blue).
 Select the last terminal window.
 More instructions on how to move the robot under alphabot2_simulation/sim_control/src/remote_node.py

+## Future work
+You can add as many input and output nodes as you like.
+* Modify the control_robot_node.py code to set new algorithms.
+Brain of the robot.
+Set speeds.
+Set frequency.
+* Modify the remote_node.py node to set new keys and publish new topics
+* Modify the find_ball_blue_node.py to set new values for different colors to find

 ## Authors

 * **Nestor Morales** - *Control Code and Gazebo Simulation* - [nestoregon](https://github.com/nestoregon)
 * **Manuel Serrano** - *Control Code and Gazebo Simulation*

+## Acknowledgments

+* Hat tip to anyone whose code was used